 This story is no longer being updated.
 Click here for the latest version.

 Mayor Dave Bronson closed municipal offices for the day.
-People Mover also suspended bus service, and limited AnchorRides service to essential trips only.
-All state offices in Anchorage and Mat-Su were also closed.
+People Mover also suspended bus service for the day, and limited AnchorRides service to essential trips only.
+All state offices in Anchorage and Mat-Su are also closed.

 The Anchorage Health Department said all appointments set for Monday would be rescheduled.

 A blizzard warning was issued for Whittier during the day Monday.

 The new snowfall follows last week’s storm that buried the city with more than 2 ½ feet of snow and led to continuing difficulties plowing roads and streets.